jacksleight/statamic-raster/README.md

 * **basis (int)**
   [Viewport basis](#viewport-basis) of the generated image.
 * **scale (int, 1)**
-  Scale factor of the generated image (1, 2 or 3).
+  Scale factor of the generated image.
 * **type (string, png)**
   Type of the generated image (`png`, `jpeg` or `pdf`).
 * **preview (bool, false)**